jwodder/pyrepo/README.rst

 - Push the commit & tag to GitHub
 - Convert the tag to a release on GitHub, using the commit messsage for the name and body
-- Upload the build assets to PyPI, Dropbox, and GitHub (as release assets)
+- Upload the build assets to PyPI (including detached signatures, if any)

-  - Detached signatures (if any) are uploaded to PyPI and Dropbox but not GitHub
+- Upload the build assets to GitHub as release assets (*not* including detached signatures)
 - Prepare for development on the next version by setting ``__version__`` to the next minor version number plus ".dev1" and adding a new section to the top of the CHANGELOG (creating a CHANGELOG if necessary) and to the top of